COrona VIrus Disease-2019 (COVID-19) Public Health Emergency (PHE)

-NEW: OEC Memo #11 was revised on June 5, 2020 to allow some In-Person visits when needed.
-Guidance was developed for the Family Support Division Programs with input from providers.
-The revised memo links to an early draft.
-The most recent version of the guidance is available here: CTOEC-B23andHV-InPersonGuidance.
+OEC Memo #11 was revised on June 5, 2020 to allow in-person visits when needed.
+Guidance was developed for the Family Support Division with input from providers.
+The most recent version of the guidance is available here in English CTOEC-B23 and HV-In Person Guidance and here in Spanish.
 As this is an evolving process, updates will be posted a quickly as possible.
-If you have questions, please talk with your Service Coordinator or Program Director.
+If you are interested or have questions, please talk with your Service Coordinator or ask for an IFSP meeting.

 For all COVID-19 guidance memos from the OEC visit https://www.ctoec.org/covid-19/.